erroronline1/caro/readme.md

 Using these methods is mandatory.
 If preprocessing statements, dynamic values must be prepared with driver-side quoting to inhibit injections. (./api/_sqlinterface.php)

-There is a SHARED class handling
-* inter-module used search and filter operations
-* inter-module used document and record handling

 Helper modules start with _, only endpoints do not.
-Helper modules are supposed to work without being reliant on other modules and expected formatted output. _shared.php is an exception.
+Helper modules are supposed to work without being reliant on other modules and expected formatted output.

+_shared.php is an exception with a
+* SEARCHHANDLER class handling inter-module used search and filter operations
+* DOCUMENTHANDLER class handling inter-module used document and record handling

+for having application-specific patterns embedded.

 All requests have to be executed through the api ensuring
 * responses for logged in users only